molily/molily.de/_posts/2019-02-03-testing-angular-applications.md

 A **test id** is an identifier given to an element just for the purpose of finding it in a test.
 The test will still find the element if unrelated features change.

 The preferred way to mark an HTML element is a [data attribute](https://developer.mozilla.org/en-US/docs/Learn/HTML/Howto/Use_data_attributes).
 In contrast to element types, `class` or `id` attributes, data attributes do not come with any predefined meaning.
-Data attributes never clash
+Data attributes never clash with each other.

 For the purpose of this guide, we use the **`data-testid`** attribute.
 For example, we mark the increment button in the `IndependentCounterComponent` with `data-testid="increment-button"`: